spiral/docs/docs/en/validation/laravel.md

 # Validation — Laravel Validator

-The Spiral Framework provides a validation component that allows you to validate data using the [Laravel Validation bridge](https://github.com/spiral-packages/laravel-validator) package.
+Spiral provides a validation component that allows you to validate data using the [Laravel Validation bridge](https://github.com/spiral-packages/laravel-validator) package.
 This validation bridge provides integration with the Laravel Validator, which is a validation component used in the Laravel framework.